MarkusTHolm/ans2fem_plates/README.md

     $ python -m PyInstaller --onefile .\ans2fem_plates.py

-One obvious improvement is that the code only supports one material and there are other hardcoded parameters.
+One obvious drawback is that the code only supports one material and there are other hardcoded parameters.
 So, the intention is that YOU add the missing features.